flyon/react-bootstrap-typescript-definitions/README.md

 which may come in handy since jsx for typescript is not an option (yet)

+is depending on react.d.ts from the [DefinitlyTyped repo](https://github.com/flyon/DefinitelyTyped)

 just import react-bootstrap.min.js in your project or require('react-bootstrap') and use
 ```